Unveiling the Dynamical Genesis of Quantum Entanglement in Linear Systems: Internal causality breaking in the reduced subsystem evolution: Solving the exact influence functional path integrals with stationary paths for the subsystem dynamics

-Having the exact analytical solution of the influence functional Eq.~(\ref{influence}) given by Eqs.~(\ref{IFs})-(\ref{IFes}), we can now solve the propagating function Eq.~(\ref{propagating}) to determine the reduced density matrix of mode 1.
-Substituting Eq.~(\ref{IFes}) into Eq.~(\ref{propagating}), the classical action of the mode 1 in the path integrals is modified as $S_1[z_1]- S^\ast_1[z'_1]+S_{\rm eff}[z_1, z'_1]$, where $S_1[z_1]$ is the classical action of mode 1 for the forward evolution, $S^\ast_1[z'_1]$ is that of the backward evolution, and $S_{\rm eff}[z_1, z'_1]$ is the effective action induced by mode 2 on mode 1 through the two-mode coupling in Eq.~(\ref{Htot}), which mixes the forward and backward paths together.
-Note that the total action for the mode 1 is still a quadratic function of the complex variables $z_1$ and $z'_1$.
+Having the exact analytical solution of the influence functional of Eq.~(\ref{influence}), given by Eqs.~(\ref{IFs})-(\ref{IFes}), we can now solve the propagating function Eq.~(\ref{propagating}) to determine the time-evolution of mode 1.
+Substituting Eq.~(\ref{IFes}) into Eq.~(\ref{propagating}), the classical action of the mode 1 in the path integrals is modified as $S_1[z_1]- S^\ast_1[z'_1]+S_{\rm eff}[z_1, z'_1]$, where $S_1[z_1]$ is the classical action of mode 1 for the forward evolution, $S^\ast_1[z'_1]$ is that of the backward evolution, and $S_{\rm eff}[z_1, z'_1]$ given in Eq.~(\ref{IFs}) is the effective action induced by mode 2 on mode 1 through the two-mode coupling in Eq.~(\ref{Htot}), which mixes the forward and backward paths together.
+Note that the total action for mode 1 is still a quadratic function of the complex variables $z_1$ and $z'_1$.
 Thus, the path integrals of Eq.~(\ref{propagating}) are again fully determined by the stationary paths which obey the Euler-Lagrange equation governed by the action $S_1[z_1]-S^\ast_1[z'_1] +S_{\rm eff}[z_1, z'_1]$.
-The resulting equations of motion for mode 1 are
+The resulting equations of motion of mode 1 for the forward path $(z_i(\tau), z^*_i(\tau))$ and the backward path $(z'^*_i(\tau), z'_i(\tau))$are